 As we travel along the path towards the fourth circle, the infants with hiccupping, coughing, snoring, burping, drooling, gagging, and choking issues appear.
 Undetected fascial strain at birth can be the main culprit.

 The next level consists of the tongue tie and lip tie infants.
 We believe that all newborns need to become strain-free with therapy before leaving the hospital.
 Some of these ties, constituting part of the tight fascial web, may be corrected then.
-If they do not resolve completely, revision can be a more effective solution.
+If they do not resolve completely, frenectomy surgery can be a more effective solution.

 In the sixth circle we face the circumcised infants.
 This surgical procedure can create fascial strain in the genital area, pelvic floor, and eventually extend to the rest of the body.
 We are at a loss why some babies are fine post-op and others are adversely impacted.